Karma4488/kArma_smartbotnetDDosStOrm/README.md

 YO FRANCE i use u for the tests); -.- ------>> 4TheLulz & 4mybro Lucas 💚👽 <<-------° in js python & javascript 🚀🎩
 🎵🎶

+The script claims to exploit 130 CVEs from Jenkins and GitLab in an automated manner to create a botnet.
+It attempts to infiltrate systems by leveraging unauthorized access, deploying payloads, and installing malicious services.

+The script includes a payload that creates a cron job (*/1 * * * *) to repeatedly download and execute a file named kArmas_bot.sh from a C2 (Command and Control) server hosted on the attacker's machine

+It writes a malicious systemd service (kArmas.service) designed to persist even after system reboots and enable continual exploitation.

+The script includes a "spreading mechanism" to scan IP ranges and attempt to exploit other systems in the network.

+It includes commands for self-destruction, clearing logs, and removing trace artifacts from an infected machine.

+The attacker can open a reverse shell using Netcat (nc -lvnp $LPORT) to control the infected machine.
+🚀🏴‍☠️🏁🤖👾🎯🚀

 ---->> injoy <<----
 Made in l0v³ bY kArmasec
 ----------(-_-)--------°¡
+#AntiSec
 weareLegion